secondmind-labs/trieste/docs/tutorials.rst

 Frequently asked questions
 --------------------------

-The following tutorials (or sections thereof) explain how to use and extend specific Trieste functionality.
+The following tutorials explain how to use and extend specific Trieste functionality.

 * :doc:`How do I set up a basic Bayesian optimization routine?<notebooks/expected_improvement>`
 * :doc:`How do I set up a batch Bayesian optimization routine?<notebooks/batch_optimization>`